dotnet/coreclr/Documentation/botr/readytorun-format.md

 The list is terminated by a 0 (0 is not meaningful as valid delta).

+**Note:** This section is only present in single-file R2R files.
+In composite R2R files created by compiling multiple input MSIL assemblies, method entrypoints need to be split by assembly and are addressed through `READYTORUN_SECTION_ASSEMBLIES` section instead.

 ## READYTORUN_SECTION_EXCEPTION_INFO

 Exception handling information.
 This section contains array of